-These figures represent the number of households that we or other advice/support agencies prevented from becoming homeless, by helping them stay in their current home or help them find alternative accommodation.
+These figures represent the number of households that we or other advice/support agencies prevented from becoming homeless, by helping them stay in their current home or helping them find alternative accommodation.

-These figures are official government statistics, which we collect every three months.
-They show the number of households who have formally presented to us as homeless and who have been assessed under the legal criteria (Part 7 Housing Act 1996).
+These figures are official government statistics, which we collect every 3 months.
+They show the number of households which have formally presented to us as homeless and have been assessed under the legal criteria (Part 7 Housing Act 1996).

 We now submit an annual figure to central government giving the number of rough sleepers on a certain night.

-North Yorkshire Home Choice is a waiting list across York and North Yorkshire (excluding Harrogate Borough Council).
+North Yorkshire Home Choice is a housing register based across York and North Yorkshire (excluding Harrogate Borough Council).